-In addition to having four names, this phone is even dual-branded with Verizon and has 4GS stamped in large letters on the back.
+In addition to having four names, this phone was even dual-branded with Verizon and had 4GS stamped in large letters on the back.
 Maybe they should have named it Motorola Verizon Droid Razr Maxx 4GS.
 It can be removed from the tongue, just like the iPhone.

-Even though focus groups said New Coca-Cola tasted better, people simply didn't drink it because of the place common Coca-Cola occupies in American culture.
+Even though focus groups said New Coca-Cola tasted better, people simply didn't drink it because of its place in American culture.
 People wanted to drink the same Coca-Cola that their grandparents gave them on their birthday, the same Coke that Marilyn Monroe promoted, and the same Coke that Joe Green received in that famous 1980 Super Bowl ad.

-The Safety Warehouse backs its marketing, stating that “real money was given out at the event.
-However, many other people think that their marketing strategy was dishonest and tasteless, playing on the hopes and dreams of the people who needed money the most.
+The Safety Warehouse backed its marketing, stating that “real money was given out at the event”.
+However, many other people think their marketing strategy was dishonest and tasteless, playing on the hopes and dreams of those who needed money most.

-The culprit here was the lack of content marketing.
-Carrefour stood still on some traditional billboards and print ads, while competitors such as Tesco, Giant and FairPrice spent their time adventuringly jumping into phone apps, QR code shopping, digital advertising, joint ventures and more.
+Carrefour.
+Carrefour stood still on some traditional billboards and print ads while competitors such as Tesco, Giant and FairPrice spent their time adventuringly jumping into phone apps, QR code shopping, digital advertising, joint ventures and more.
 As a result, customers essentially forgot that Carrefour was there.